What does "for Schools" mean?

 Reading and Writing (60 minutes)

-The candidate's ability to read and understand texts of various types, such as signs, brochures, newspapers or magazines, in which he/she should be able to understand the main meaning of the text.
+The candidate is tested on their ability to read and understand texts of various types, such as signs, brochures, newspapers or magazines, in which he/she should be able to understand the main meaning of the text.
 In addition, candidates fill in the gaps in simple sentences and write 2 short texts, one of about 25 words (an email) and the other of 35 words (a story).
 Reading and writing correspond to 50% of the total score.

 Listening (30 minutes)